Car sharing - sharing instead of owning

 How does car sharing work?

-Many items are no longer bought these days, but shared.
-We come across sharing options more and more often.
-Whether it's a flat with roommates or even a car.
-There is a wide range of sharing options.
+Many items are no longer bought, but shared.
+We encounter sharing options more and more frequently.
+Whether it's an apartment with flatmates or a car.
+The sharing options are many and varied.
 But how does a shared car work?
 And for whom is it worthwhile?

 What does car sharing mean?